Electroporation: Physical mechanism

-Gene electroporation
+Gene Electrotransfer

 Application of electric pulses of sufficient strength to the cell causes an increase in the trans-membrane potential difference, which provokes the membrane destabilization.
 Cell membrane permeability is increased, and otherwise non-permeant molecules enter the cell.
 Although the mechanisms of gene electrotransfer are not yet fully understood, it was shown that the introduction of DNA only occurs in the part of the membrane facing the cathode and that several steps are needed for successful transfection: electrophoretic migration of DNA towards the cell, DNA insertion into the membrane, translocation across the spoke membrane, migration of DNA towards the nucleus, transfer of DNA across the nuclear envelope and finally gene expression.
 There are a number of factors that can influence the efficiency of gene electrotransfer, such as: temperature, parameters of electric pulses, DNA concentration, electroporation buffer used, cell size and the ability of cells to express transfected genes.
 In in vivo gene electrotransfer, DNA diffusion through extracellular matrix, properties of tissue, and overall tissue conductivity may be crucial.